turingschool/front-end-curriculum/lessons/module-3/intro-to-express.md

 * route handler
 * CRUD

-## But First!

-Before we look at how Express works, let's review the HTTP request-response cycle.

-*Journal:*

-On your own, in your notebook, draw a diagram of the request response cycle.
-What are the two parties communicating to each other, and what information is sent back and forth between them?
-How does one party know what the other party wants to do (verbs?...)?

-*Turn and Talk:*

-Compare your diagram with a partner next to you.
-Then let's talk about the request-response cycle.

 ## What is Express?
 Express is a small framework built on top of the web server functionality provided by Node.js.
 It helps to simplify and organize the server-side functionality of your application by providing abstractions over the more confusing parts of Node.js, and adding helpful utilities and features.